 Back to the home page

-Samsung has produced a fine Linux driver for all its printers: the Unified Linux Driver.
+3. First remove any current instance of your printer in the application Printers.
+Another driver will probably be the solution.
+Samsung has produced a fine Linux driver for all its printers (including multifunctionals with a scanner feature): the Unified Linux Driver.

-Usually it isn't necessary to install it, because Ubuntu already contains a version of it.
-But if that version doesn't suffice, for example because your printer is too new, then you can install the driver as follows.
+Usually it isn't necessary to install it, because Ubuntu and Linux Mint already contain a version of it.
+But if that version doesn't suffice, for example because your printer is too new, then you can install the driver as follows:

 sudo sh install.sh